Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 Mörk Borg is probably the most fun I've ever had running TTRPGs.
 I love how quick and easy it is to throw together a dungeon, roll up some characters, and spend an evening playing with TTRPG veterans and newbies alike.
 The book is *beautiful*, it's dripping with flavour, every time I open it, I'm flooded with ideas for the next session.
 The community is overflowing with creativity, there are so many cool addons and extras to keep things fresh and exciting.
 <MORE>

-See the [rädicalisations](/rad-borg/radicalisations) page for a quick rundown of the rule differences between Mörk Borg and Räd Borg
+See the [rädicalisations](/rad-borg/radicalisations) page for a quick rundown of the rule differences between Mörk Borg and Rad Brats

 +++ Table of contents
 [[toc]]